laboon/ebook/text/98_glossary_of_terms.md

 __Service-based performance__: Performance on metrics related to how the user will interact with the system.

 __Service Level Agreement__: An agreement by a service provider, which often includes a guarantee of __availability__.

+__Side effect__: Anything which is not strictly the returned result of a computation, such as displaying a message or setting a variable value.

 __SLA__: An abbreviation for Service Level Agreement.